ishitanotfound/AutoPodcast/README.md

 - Never commit your `.env` file — it's already in `.gitignore`
 - The podcast audio is generated using Gemini's multi-speaker TTS with two distinct voices

-## 📄 License

-MIT License — do whatever you want with it.